Professional/Short course Medical Genetics

 Modules can be offered either individually or collectively if you have had your first degree evaluated by the IBMS and require further Top-up studies in order to complete the educational requirement for IBMS accreditation.

-- Identify the modes of inheritance of specific autosomal and sex-linked genetic disorders together with phenotypic findings;
+• identify the modes of inheritance of specific autosomal and sex-linked genetic disorders together with phenotypic findings, and appreciate the complexity of, and factors involved in, non-Mendelian patterns of inheritance.

-- Evaluate the various prenatal diagnostic tests in terms of the procedural approaches and types of abnormality that might be detected;
+• critically evaluate the various genetic tests for preimplantation, prenatal and postnatal diagnostics in terms of the procedural approaches, limitations of testing, alternative and/or supportive tests and types of abnormality that might be detected.

 For an applicant looking to top-up an undergraduate degree to obtain an Institute of Biomedical Science (IBMS) or Health and Care Professions Council (HCPC) accreditation, please refer to the Biomedical Science module top-up for IBMS/HCPC accreditation for more information.